When trouble strikes…

 You know those moments when your life goes into chaos, and the friends who rally around you are your ‘truest friends’?
 You get to see peoples’ true colours when your life is demanding and there is hard stuff being dealt with.
 Weak friendships fade away and your ‘tribe’ steps up for the challenge.
 The same goes for personal brands and their community of customers.
 Business isn’t always butterflies and rainbows.
 Something eventually happens and the shit will hit the fan.
 It’s those moments when your personal brand is tested on all levels.

-Is your brand ‘chaos proof’?
+Is your personal brand ‘chaos proof’?

 A personal brand must invest well in advance, in understanding and communicating their reason for doing business and what they ultimately stand for (and not stand for).
 They should polarise enough in their brand positioning, to speak to a niche group of customers who share their values and feel strong enough about the brand to get OFF the fence and engage – even when things go bad.